 As the island looked very appealing, my friends and I decided to pay a visit to it in the evening.
 We used our little motorboat and managed not to sink it on the way to shore (a huge success, if you imagine six people huddled together in a tiny boat).
 We did some hiking around, searching for anything resembling a path through the granite rocks and lush vegetation.
 We also experienced one of the most colorful sunsets of our whole trip.

-My Isola di Spargi will always remain fresh in my mind, not only thanks to the island’s sheer beauty but also since it was the first time for me to sleep on a boat somewhere other than a harbour.
-It was a funny experience, since the boat kept moving up and down with the waves and never really settled down.
+My Isola di Spargi will always remain fresh in my mind, not only thanks to the island’s sheer beauty but also since it was the first time for me to sleep on a boat somewhere other than a harbor.
+It was a funny experience since the boat kept moving up and down with the waves and never really settled down.
 Combined with the small rooms on board, I felt pretty nervous and kept waking up all night long.

 Idyllic Isola de Buddeli is renowned especially thanks to Pink Beach (Spiaggia Rosa), whose sand gets its signature color from microscopic fragments of coral shells.
 You can find the beach in the south-eastern part of the island.
 In order to preserve its delicate beauty, access to the beach is limited; it can be only admired from the nearby beach of Cavaliere and you must be accompanied by a tour guide.

-Although Budelli features some of the best beaches in Sardinia, the island is connected with controversy.
+Although Budelli features some of the best beaches in La Maddalena, the island is connected with controversy.
 In 2013, after the bankruptcy of the previous owner, the island was sold to a wealthy New Zealand businessman for 2.94 million euros.
 Just one month after this transaction, Italy tried to get the island back but did not succeed.
 Although privately owned, the island is protected by the National Park Board.

 Isola Budelli turned out to be a much quieter and calmer place to anchor than Spargi Island.
 Or could it be that I was already getting used to the wavy experience of sleeping at sea?
 The best part was definitely our morning swim—how great is it to be floating around just a minute after waking up?